benridane/mcp-bridge-wp/README.md

 # MCP Bridge

-A WordPress plugin that bridges the WordPress REST API with the Model Context Protocol (MCP), enabling AI agents to interact with WordPress sites through a standardized interface.
+A WordPress plugin that provides MCP (Model Context Protocol) interface with Application Password authentication, enabling AI agents to interact with WordPress sites through a standardized interface.

 **Important**: This plugin **does not support streaming functionality**.
 It only supports simple request-response HTTP communication and intentionally excludes complex SSE (Server-Sent Events) or long-lived connections.